Dr. Nicolas B. Cowan

 I'm an assistant professor in the departments of Physics and Earth & Planetary Sciences at McGill University, as well as a member of the interdisciplinary McGill Space Institute, the Montreal-wide Institut de recherche sur les exoplanètes, the province-wide Centre de recherche en astrophysique du Québec and the Canada-wide Technologies for Exo-Planetary Science.
 At McGill, I teach EPSC/PHYS-186 Astrobiology, PHYS-214 Introductory Astrophysics, ATOC/PHYS-404 Climate Physics, PHYS-641 Observational Astrophysics, and PHYS-642 Radiative Processes.

-The McGill Exoplanet Characterization group (MECha) also includes graduate students Taylor Bell, Lisa Dang, Claire Guimond, Dylan Keating, Melissa Marquette, and Keavin Moore, as well as a rotating cadre of undergraduate researchers.
-Previous team members include James Bushong, Pablo Fuentes, Jackson Hoffart, CJ Hansen, Diana Jovmir, Maximilien Lamberti, Carl Majeau, Emily Pass, Sara Rastegar, Louis Shekhtman, Joel Schwartz, Jack Sklar, Talia Strait, and Sudarsan Sundararajan.
+The McGill Exoplanet Characterization group (MECha) also includes graduate students Taylor Bell, Lisa Dang, Dylan Keating, Melissa Marquette, and Keavin Moore, as well as a rotating cast of undergraduate researchers.
+Previous team members include James Bushong, Pablo Fuentes, Claire Guimond, Jackson Hoffart, CJ Hansen, Diana Jovmir, Maximilien Lamberti, Evelyn Macdonald, Carl Majeau, Emily Pass, Sara Rastegar, Louis Shekhtman, Joel Schwartz, Jack Sklar, Talia Strait, and Sudarsan Sundararajan.